Bachelor of Science in Medical Technology

 Completion of our program will qualify you to take the National Registry Examination for certification as an MT (ASCP).

-- Review the First-Year Student and any other applicable admission requirements.
+- Review the First-Year Student info and any other applicable admission requirements.

 - International applicants should be sure to review all international admission requirements and application procedures.